 See CONTRIBUTING.md and spec/v0.1.0/README.md for versioning and compatibility guidance.

-MIT License — see LICENSE.
+MIT License — see LICENSE.md.
 You may use, modify, and redistribute in commercial and non-commercial projects.